KalebGordon/group-4-final-project/README.md

 A linear regression model was created to show the deaths based on emissions.

+## Model Visualization

+We created a 3d scatter using our variables from our linear regression model.
+This model confirms a visual lack of correlation between variables.

+[IMAGE]

 ### Accuracy Score
 Mean Squared Error: 7.46e-7